 top of page

-And in 1973 we re-incorporated as St. Lucie Community Theatre.
-Board members were Fred Ferrara, John Procino, Wilma Cowles, Horty Selkin, Kathy Hammond, Rosalyn Savel, Floyd Bell, Benny Rhyant, Berniece Ribakoff and Dr. Vincent Molina.
+In 1973, the organization was re-incorporated as St. Lucie Community Theatre.
+The Board of Directors at that time included Fred Ferrara, John Procino, Wilma Cowles, Horty Selkin, Kathy Hammond, Rosalyn Savel, Floyd Bell, Benny Rhyant, Berniece Ribakoff, and Dr. Vincent Molina.
 We later adopted the name Pineapple Playhouse.

 bottom of page